F3 Bible Knowledge

 • Always make sure you are using an appropriate Bible translation that is accessible to young people.
 Be prepared for some challenging discussions!

-For full details see the BB Company Section Discoverer Pro Pack, Christian Faith F3
+For full details see the BB Company Section Discoverer Pro Pack, Community, Christian Faith F3